aravindhnivas/felion_docs/docs/layout.md

 | :material-select-all: | select all files  |
 | :octicons-search-24:  | search to filter files  |

+???+ info
-_Note: The `file-browser` only shows `file-types` corresponding to the current page and not all files available in the current location._
+    The `file-browser` only shows `file-types` corresponding to the current page and not all files available in the current location.

 #### File types